rabaur/ebd-website-jekyll/_exercises/exercise2.md

 After logging in, choosing the language, and accepting the license agreement, you can download the installation executable and run it once the download has been completed.
 First, you will be prompted to enter the email address you have previously used the create your Rhino account.
 If you have already accepted the invitation to the _COG ETHZ_ team, Rhino will automatically find your license and you can start up Rhino.

-### 1.2 Installing the EBD-Toolkit
+## 1.2 Installing the EBD-Toolkit
 Now you will install the files that you will need to solve this exercise.
 To do so, we need software that manages the version of these files, i.e., knows which version of the files you currently have and whether there is a newer version available.
 This software is called _GitHub Desktop_.

-#### 1.2.1 Installing GitHub Desktop
+### 1.2.1 Installing GitHub Desktop
 GitHub Desktop is a user interface for the version-control tool _git_.
 We will use _git_ to download the latest version of the EBD-Toolkit and get the newest updates later.
 >[!TIP]
 > We only need to understand one single action: _pull_.
 Pull means: "Get the latest changes of the files, compare them to my current state, and integrate changes if there are any".

-Visit [GitHub Desktop's website](https://desktop.github.com/) and click the _Download for [Windows | Mac]_ button.
+Visit [GitHub Desktop's website](https://desktop.github.com/) and click the _Download for Windows_ button.
 Install and open the tool.
 Upon opening, you will be prompted to create or sign into your GitHub account.
 Please create one if you have not already done so.

-#### 1.2.2 Installing the EBD-Toolkit Project
+### 1.2.2 Installing the EBD-Toolkit Project
 In GitHub Desktop, choose _File > Clone repository... > URL_ and enter the following URL: `https://github.com/rabaur/EBD-Toolkit.git`.
 Below, you will see where the toolkit will be saved on your system.
 Then, click _clone_.
 This will download the latest version of the files.
 After the download, you can verify that the project has been saved to the indicated path.
 >[!NOTE]